VinkentLi/Bad-GD-Clone/README.md

 ```

 ## TODO
-- Make ship rotation more accurate
-- Make it read from the actual game files?
+- Make it read level data from the game
 - Tidy up code